Gunma Crane Thunders

-The Gunma Crane Thunders are a professional basketball team that compete in the first division of the Japanese B.League.
-They are based in Ōta, Gunma.
+The Gunma Crane Thunders are a Japanese professional basketball team based in Ōta, Gunma Prefecture.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Open House Arena Ota.

 It is said that the shape of Gunma Prefecture resembles the shape of a dancing crane.
 The team's name is a combination of the crane and thunder, which evokes images of "energy" and "speed".